 Adderall (amphetamine/dextroamphetamine): This is a central nervous system stimulant used for the treatment of attention-deficit hyperactivity disorder (ADHD) in adults and children ages 6 and older.1 The risk for abuse of this drug is particularly high among high school and college students.
 The most recent government Monitoring the Future survey of teen drug use found that 7.5% of high school seniors in 2015 had used Adderall without a prescription.
 Adderall can be addictive and lead to hallucinations, delusions and full-blown psychosis.
 People who misuse it can become aggressive, paranoid and anxious, and, in the worst-case scenario, suffer a heart attack, seizure and death.2

 Ambien (zolpidem): The active ingredient affects chemicals in the brain that may be unbalanced in people with insomnia.
 Since being approved by the U.S. Food and Drug Administration in 1993, the drug has become a favorite among insomniacs, shift workers, and jet-lagged travelers.
 Unfortunately, the sleeping pill comes with a potentially dangerous drug dose gender gap.
+It also comes with a high potential for abuse.
 A study conducted by the FDA discovered that men metabolize the drug much faster than women.
 Too many people who were prescribed the drug complained of high levels of impairment the morning after, which created a dangerous combination when driving or performing activities requiring mental alertness.3 Two high-profile automobile accidents brought greater public awareness to the risks associated with Ambien use.
 These involved two members of the Kennedy family: Patrick Kennedy, son of the late Sen. Ted Kennedy, in 2006, and his cousin Kerry Kennedy, daughter of the late Robert F. Kennedy, in 2012.4,5

 Next-day psychomotor impairment, including impaired driving, is more likely to occur if the drug is taken with less than seven to eight hours of sleep, a higher than recommended dose is taken, the drug is taken with other central nervous system depressants or alcohol, or if it is taken with drugs that have the potential for altering the blood levels of Ambien.
 As such, the FDA updated the label warnings about the risk of adverse reactions for drivers and machine operators.
 These include drowsiness, prolonged reaction time, dizziness, sleepiness, blurred/double vision, reduced alertness and impaired driving in the morning after taking the medication.6